Sign in

 Finally, Chewy suggests that one of the best ways for detoxification from digital devices and social media is to focus on your pet hamster, dog, cat, or bird for instance.

 So – are you itching to turn off your digital devices and go for adventure freely?
-I won’t stty op you with my final thoughts.
+I won’t bore you with my final thoughts.
 The first attempt is the most difficult, but I’m sure that you will find your remedy for digital nomad fatigue with that guide.
 Let’s go!

 Author: Karolina Zając